Azure/autorest.csharp/readme.md

 </details>

-## Mgmt plane configurations
+## Management plane configurations

-The mgmt .Net SDK requires the resources to be generated hierarchical, therefore mgmt generator makes quite a few modification on the code model inout from the modelerfour.
-To better recognize the hierarchical structure of resources, the mgmt generator will generate everything from the point of view of request paths, instead of operation groups.
+The management .Net SDK requires the resources to be generated hierarchical, therefore the code generator makes quite a few modification on the code model input from the `modelerfour`.
+To better recognize the hierarchical structure of resources, the the code generator will generate everything from the point of view of request paths, instead of operation groups.
 Therefore quite a few new configurations are introduced to tweak the behavior how we identify the resource classes as well as the hierarchy.

 ### Changing resource data

-In general, mgmt generator needs to determine which request path corresponds to a resource class first, and then generates the hierarchical structure based on that.
+In general, the code generator needs to determine which request path corresponds to a resource class first, and then generates the hierarchical structure based on that.
 By default, the generator will first check if the request path has even segments starting from the last `providers` segment (for instance, `/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Compute/availabilitySets/{name}` meets this requirement, but `/{scope}/providers/Microsoft.Authorization/policyAssignments` does not), then check if it has a `GET` request, and its response schema is compatible to ARM's resource definition - it must have `id`, `type` and `name`.
 If all these conditions are met, the request path is identified as a resource class path, and the response schema of the `GET` request will be the corresponding `ResourceData`.

 You can change this behavior by using the configuration `request-path-to-resource-data`, which is a dictionary from request paths to a name of schema, for instance